Home > Links

 Center for Medicare Advocacy

-The Center is a private, not-for-profit organization staffed by attorneys, paralegals, a nurse, and computer specialists.
+The Center is a private, not-for-profit organization staffed by attorney, paralegals, a nurse, and computer specialists.
 The organization provides direct representation for residents of Connecticut and legal advice, information, and advocacy for Medicare beneficiaries nationwide.
 The Center produces a wide array of written material to assist Medicare beneficiaries and their advocates including self-help packets, brochures, and a quarterly newsletter.
 Much of this information, various updates, and important primary resource material is available on the Centers website.
 In addition, the Center is involved in education, policy making, and litigation of importance to Medicare beneficiaries throughout the country.

 Elder Justice Coalition

 The Elder Justice Coalition was formally launched on February 10, 2003, to coincide with the introduction of the Elder Justice Act (S. 333), which was introduced by Senators John Breaux and Orrin Hatch.
-The Coalition has five founding organizational members: the National Committee for the Prevention of Elder Abuse (NCPEA), the National Academy of Elder Law Attorneys (NAELA), the National Association of State Units on Aging (NASUA), the National Association of Adult Protective Service Administrators (NAAPSA), and the National Association of State Long-Term Care Ombudsman Programs (NASOP).
+The Coalition has five founding organizational members: the National Committee for the Prevention of Elder Abuse (NCPEA), the National Academy of Elder Law Attorney (NAELA), the National Association of State Units on Aging (NASUA), the National Association of Adult Protective Service Administrators (NAAPSA), and the National Association of State Long-Term Care Ombudsman Programs (NASOP).

 Families USA Foundation is a national nonprofit organization dedicated to the achievement of high-quality, affordable health and long-term care for all Americans.
 Its site includes companion sites on Medicaid and managed care with extensive materials from a wide range of similar organizations, and both national and state-specific information.
 Families USA offers free subscriptions to e-mail newsletters and policy alerts in four areas – Medicaid, managed care, children’s health, and all health care issues.
 The site is searchable.
 This is a valuable site for those involved in advocacy at the legislative and regulatory arenas and for those with legal problems with managed care or Medicaid.